Industry Insights

 • Prioritize improvements based on volume and severity, not just recency

-7. Integrate Feedback With Quality Improvement Programs
+7. Integrate Operational Feedback With Site Operations Reviews

 • Use feedback themes to inform staff training priorities